mrskaggs/cline-ai/memory-bank/progress.md

 This document tracks the project's status, including what works, what's left to build, known issues, and the evolution of project decisions.

-## Current Status: STABLE & FUNCTIONAL
+## Current Status: VERIFIED & OPTIMIZED

 ### ✅ Completed Systems